-When I first got my trailer, the dealer (British Columbia’s largest) didn’t really understand all of this, and tried to tell me that I had to buy Zamp solar panels for my trailer.
-I’ve always been a bit of a skeptic, and when he also told me a 40w Zamp panel would cost me $600, my eyes nearly popped out of my head.
+When I first got my trailer, the dealer (British Columbia’s largest) didn’t really understand all of this and tried to tell me that I had to buy Zamp solar panels for my trailer.
+I’ve always been a bit of a sceptic, and when he also told me a 40w Zamp panel would cost me $600, my eyes nearly popped out of my head.
 I knew the brand new Goal Zero Boulder 50w panel was only about $200 ($150USD)!
 I’ve always been a fan of Goal Zero products, and I have several battery packs in my gear closet already.
-Not only are their products well made, but their customer service and technical support is also stellar.
-I’m sure the Zamp stuff is great too, and perhaps more suited to permanent attachment to a trailer or RV roof, but for occasional usage the Goal Zero Boulder panels looked like an awesome deal.
+Not only are their products well made, but their customer service and technical support are also stellar.
+I’m sure the Zamp stuff is great too, and perhaps more suited to permanent attachment to a trailer or RV roof, but for occasional usage, the Goal Zero Boulder panels looked like an awesome deal.

-Why do Zamp do this?
+Why does Zamp do this?

-Well they’ll tell you that it is so that the positive pin on the SAE connector coming from their solar panels is the shielded one, and not the exposed one.
+Well, they’ll tell you that it is so that the positive pin on the SAE connector coming from their solar panels is the shielded one, and not the exposed one.
 This makes some sense from a safety standpoint, but I’m still pretty sure it is so that they can force people into buying Zamp panels, just like my dealer tried to get me to do.
 Fight the power, I say! (with some basic Googling and common sense)

 I wanted to publish this because I discovered a lot of confusion out there and a lot of people thinking that this was a really big problem to overcome, and something they couldn’t do themselves!
-Hopefully you guys find this useful if you have Googled the issue and come to this page :).
+Hopefully, you guys find this useful if you have Googled the issue and come to this page :).
 I’ve tried to create something that is as simple as I wished I had found when I started looking for information on this topic.

 I’m NOT an Electrician

 First things first, I’m definitely not an electrician, so please use your own judgement and be damn careful when you’re working on this stuff.
 Disconnect batteries and solar panels before working on anything!
-The other reason I want to underline my inexperience though, is to make people aware that this is a relatively easy task that pretty much anyone can do in a few minutes.
+The other reason I want to underline my inexperience though is to make people aware that this is a relatively easy task that pretty much anyone can do in a few minutes.
 I’m going to tell you exactly what you need to buy, and show you step-by-step instructions.